 Green Island National Park is part of the Great Barrier Reef Marine Park.

 Experience a day on Green Island while you are there.

-You will have up to 7 hours to explore the Island, including twelve hectares of paradise.
-On the Island, you will find pristine white sandy beaches and a small unique rainforest.
-Just offshore, you will discover colourful marine life playing in the coral gardens.
+Days tours allow up to seven hours to explore this Island, including twelve hectares of paradise.
+You will find pristine white sandy beaches and a small unique rainforest on the Island.
+Next, discover colourful marine life playing in the coral gardens offshore.

-Green Island is twelve hectares in size, surrounded by pristine white sandy beaches and a unique rainforest.
+Green Island is twelve hectares, surrounded by pristine white sandy beaches and a unique rainforest.

 Stretch your legs and enjoy the two-kilometre eco walk around Green Island.

 The friendly staff will happily supply you with a Green Island map to navigate your way around.

 Explore over 120 species of native plants, including coastal and rainforest plants.